yukuo78/ansible/playbooks/README.md

 ## Procedure to Prepare ansible box

+Below procedure are verified on CentOS Stream release 9.
+You might need adjust for other linux distribution.

-`yum install ansible-core-2.13.5-1.el9`: This installs Ansible Core version 2.13.5-1 on a system running Red Hat Enterprise Linux (RHEL) version 9.
+`yum install ansible-core-2.13.5-1.el9`: This installs Ansible Core version 2.13.5-1 on a system running CentOS Linux version 9.
 This command uses the yum package manager to download and install the necessary packages and dependencies.

-`yum install python3-pip`: This installs the pip package manager for Python 3 on a RHEL 9 system.
+`yum install python3-pip`: This installs the pip package manager for Python 3 on CentOS system.
 Pip is used to install Python packages and libraries, including Ansible modules.

 `python3 -m pip install --user --ignore-installed pywinrm`: This installs the pywinrm library for Python 3, which is used to communicate with Windows machines over WinRM (Windows Remote Management) protocol.
 The --user option installs the package for the current user only, and --ignore-installed option ignores previously installed versions of the package.